Skylar Diggins: Tulsa Shock / Dallas Wings (2013–2019)

-In the 2017 season, Diggins-Smith would play all 34 games of the season and return to peak form.
+In the 2017 season, Diggins would play all 34 games of the season and return to peak form.
 She scored a season-high 30 points along with a franchise record 7 three-pointers in an 81–69 win over the San Antonio Stars.
-Diggins-Smith would then be voted into the 2017 WNBA All-Star Game.
-Diggins-Smith finished off the season averaging 18.5 ppg as well as a career-high in assists and rebounds, helping the Wings reach the playoffs as the number 7 seed in the league.
-In her first career playoff game, Diggins-Smith scored 15 points in a losing effort to the Washington Mystics of the first round elimination game.
+Diggins would then be voted into the 2017 WNBA All-Star Game.
+Diggins finished off the season averaging 18.5 ppg as well as a career-high in assists and rebounds, helping the Wings reach the playoffs as the number 7 seed in the league.
+In her first career playoff game, Diggins scored 15 points in a losing effort to the Washington Mystics of the first round elimination game.

-On June 8, 2018, Diggins-Smith scored a new career-high of 35 points along with 12 rebounds in an 89–83 victory over the Indiana Fever.
-Diggins-Smith would be voted into the 2018 WNBA All-Star Game for her fourth all-star game appearance.
-Diggin-Smith would averaged a new career-high in assists.
+On June 8, 2018, Diggins scored a new career-high of 35 points along with 12 rebounds in an 89–83 victory over the Indiana Fever.
+Diggins would be voted into the 2018 WNBA All-Star Game for her fourth all-star game appearance.
+Diggins would averaged a new career-high in assists.
 The Wings finished 15–19 with the number 8 seed in the league.
 They would lose in the first round elimination game yet again by a score of 101–83 to the Phoenix Mercury.

-In 2019, Diggins-Smith opted to sit out the entire season after giving birth to her first child in April.
-Without Diggins-Smith, the Wings missed out on the playoffs with a disappointing 10–24 record.
-Days after the end of the 2019 season, Diggins-Smith confirmed on her twitter account that she had played the entire 2018 season while pregnant without telling anybody in response to the negative criticism she received for not playing.
+In 2019, Diggins opted to sit out the entire season after giving birth to her first child in April.
+Without Diggins, the Wings missed out on the playoffs with a disappointing 10–24 record.
+Days after the end of the 2019 season, Diggins confirmed on her twitter account that she had played the entire 2018 season while pregnant without telling anybody in response to the negative criticism she received for not playing.
 She had also mentioned that she had taken time away from basketball due to postpartum depression and expressed her displeasure with the Dallas Wings organization for their lack of support during her absence.

+Phoenix Mercury (2020–2023)

-In January 2020, Diggins-Smith announced that she wouldn't return and play for the Dallas Wings.
-In February 2020, Diggins-Smith was acquired by the Phoenix Mercury in a sign-and-trade deal for 2020 draft picks and a future first-round pick.
+In January 2020, Diggins announced that she wouldn't return and play for the Dallas Wings.
+In February 2020, Diggins was acquired by the Phoenix Mercury in a sign-and-trade deal for 2020 draft picks and a future first-round pick.
 The 2020 season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-Diggins-Smith made her return on July 25, 2020, scoring 14 points along with 6 assists in a 99–76 loss to the Las Vegas Aces.
-On September 9, 2020, Diggins-Smith scored a season-high 33 points in a 100–95 overtime win against the Connecticut Sun.
+Diggins made her return on July 25, 2020, scoring 14 points along with 6 assists in a 99–76 loss to the Las Vegas Aces.
+On September 9, 2020, Diggins scored a season-high 33 points in a 100–95 overtime win against the Connecticut Sun.
 The Mercury finished 13–9 as the number 5 seed.
 In the first round elimination game, the Mercury won 85–84 against the defending champion Washington Mystics.
 In the second round elimination game, the Mercury were defeated by the Minnesota Lynx by a final score of 80–79.

+Seattle Storm (2024–present)

+On February 1, 2024, Diggins signed a two-year deal with the Seattle Storm.